 - ADD & ADHD

 - Lack of confidence and poor sleep habits

 While a comprehensive discussion of these topics is much more involved, the use of Neurofeedback to help may be important if you have more extreme behaviors, or you have a teenager who is explosive, and the pattern is deeply ingrained.

 Important Note: Take a breath and begin to feel some optimism.
-If you are struggling, please know that you can put your child on an entirely different life trajectory.
+Please know that you can put your child on an entirely different life trajectory if you are struggling.
 From one of struggle to one of much greater ease…when using the right environmental and psychological tools.
 Solid parenting, crisp management of the home environment, and Neurofeedback work together to transform the way the brain works.